Bob Graham, ex-US senator and Florida governor, dies at 87

 Graham, who served three terms in the Senate, made an unsuccessful bid for the 2004 Democratic presidential nomination, emphasizing his opposition to the Iraq invasion.

-But his bid was delayed by heart surgery in January 2003.
-Never able to gain enough traction with voters to catch up, he bowed out that October.
-He didn’t seek re-election in 2004 and was replaced by Republican Mel Martinez.
+But his bid was delayed by heart surgery in January 2003, and he was never able to gain enough traction with voters to catch up, bowing out that October.
+He didn’t seek reelection in 2004 and was replaced by Republican Mel Martinez.

-A man of many quirks, Graham perfected the “workdays” political gimmick of spending a day doing various jobs from horse stall mucker to FBI agent.
-He kept a meticulous diary, noting almost everyone he spoke with, everything he ate, the TV shows he watched and even his golf scores.
+Graham was a man of many quirks.
+He perfected the “workdays” political gimmick of spending a day doing various jobs from horse stall mucker to FBI agent and kept a meticulous diary, noting almost everyone he spoke with, everything he ate, the TV shows he watched and even his golf scores.

-But he closed the notebooks to the media during his short-lived presidential bid.
+Graham said the notebooks were a working tool for him and he was reluctant to describe his emotions or personal feelings in them.

+“I review them for calls to be made, memos to be dictated, meetings I want to follow up on and things people promise to do,” he said.

 Graham was among the earliest opponents of the Iraq war, saying it diverted America’s focus on the battle against terrorism centered in Afghanistan.
-He also criticized President George W. Bush for failing to have an occupation plan in Iraq after the U.S. military threw out Saddam Hussein in 2003.
+He was also critical of President George W. Bush for failing to have an occupation plan in Iraq after the U.S. military threw out Saddam Hussein in 2003.

 Graham said Bush took the United States into the war by exaggerating claims of the danger presented by the Iraqi weapons of destruction that were never found.
-Saying Bush distorted intelligence data, Graham argued that was more serious than the sexual misconduct issues that led to President Clinton’s impeachment in the late 1990s.
+He said Bush distorted intelligence data and argued it was more serious than the sexual misconduct issues that led the House to impeach President Bill Clinton in the late 1990s.
+It led him to launch his short, abortive presidential bid.

 “The quagmire in Iraq is a distraction that the Bush administration, and the Bush administration alone, has created,” Graham said in 2003.